unvariant/postfix/README.md

 # postfix
-A postfix interpreter written in Rust
+A interpreter for the Postfix language written in Rust